docker-training/DDC-Learning-tasks/UCP03_Task5_Troubleshooting_PasswordRecovery.md

-# Task - Troubleshooting - Password Recovery
+# Task 5 - Troubleshooting - Password Recovery

+In this task you will see how to recover from a scenario where the password to the built-in UCP admin account has been lost.

+If a regular user (not the built-in **admin** account) forgets their password they must contact the UCP admin who can set a new password for them.
+However, if the password for the built-in **admin** account is lost, there is no built-in email based reset function.
+We must run a command against a UCP container to reset the password

 ## Pre-requisites
-- UCP setup to used **Built-in** authentication (i.e. All users are created inside UCP).
-The methods detailed in this exercise do not work if UCP is integrated with LDAP for user authentication.
+- UCP configured to use the **Managed** authentication method (**Settings** > **Authentication**).

+  > The procedures described in this lab will not work if UCP is configured to use the **LDAP** authentication method.

 ## Step 1 - Recovering admin passwords

-UCP does not come with a password reset feature.
-Therefore, if a user forgets their password, they must send a request to the UCP admin to have a new password set.
-This is an easy operation for an admin.

-However, what happens when an admin forgets their password and they are currently not logged in?
-The password to the default `admin` account can be recovered by deleting the admin user and then restarting the `ucp-controller`

-1. If you have not already done so, go to the UCP **Authentication Settings** page and change the method back to **Built-in**.
+1. If you have not already done so, login to UCP as the **admin** user.
-2. Logout and log back into the Admin account.
+2. Go to **Settings** and click the **AUTH** tab.
+3. Make sure the Authentication Method is set to **Managed**.
-3. Change the password of the Admin account to something else.
+4. Change the password of the Admin account to something else and then logout

    Click on **profile** from your user account dropdown list.